-6. Member Composition
+6. Member Composition:

 The CSRB shall be composed of no more than 20 standing members who are appointed by the CISA Director.
-Membership shall include at least one representative from the Department of Defense, the Department of Justice, Department of Homeland Security (DHS), the Cybersecurity and Infrastructure Security Agency (CISA), the National Security Agency, the Federal Bureau of Investigation (FBI), and the Office of the National Cyber Director (ONCD).
-A representative from the Office of

-Management and Budget shall participate in CSRB activities when an incident under review involves Federal Civilian Executive Branch Information Systems or may opt out when those systems are not implicated.
+Membership shall include at least one representative from the Department of Defense, the Department of Justice, Department of Homeland Security (DHS), CISA, the National Security Agency, and the Federal Bureau of Investigation.
+A representative from the Office of Management and Budget shall participate in CSRB activities when an incident under review involves FCEB Information Systems.
 Additionally, the CISA Director shall appoint individuals from private sector entities to include appropriate cybersecurity or software suppliers.
 The CISA Director will coordinate with the DHS Under Secretary for Strategy, Policy, and Plans in selecting representatives for the CSRB.

 Appointments shall be made without regard to political affiliation.
-Private sector members shall operate in their personal capacities and, as such, will be expected to bring independent cyber expertise to the CSRB rather than reflecting the equities of any current or previous employer or sector.
+Members shall operate in their personal capacity and, as such, will be expected to bring independent expertise to the CSRB rather than reflecting the equities of any current or previous employer or sector.

-To aid in the review of specific incidents, the CISA Director, in coordination with the CSRB Chair, may invite the participation of others on a case-by-case basis depending on the nature of the incident.
+To aid in the review of specific incidents under review the CISA Director may invite the participation of others on a case-by-case basis depending on the nature of the incident.
 Such participants may serve as members or be asked to provide information and input to inform the members' development of advice, information, and recommendations of the CSRB.

-Members who are not Federal employees will serve as Special Government Employees (SGE) as defined in 18 U.S.C. § 202(a) and must complete New Entrant U.S. Office of Government Ethics (OGE) Form 450 financial disclosure reports and ethics training annually.
-CISA's Office of the Chief Counsel, Ethics Law Division provides the annual ethics training and OGE form 450 reviews for CSRB.
-Non Federal members shall be required to sign a non-disclosure agreement (NDA) and gratuitous services agreement.
+Members who are not Federal employees will be appointed as expert and consultants pursuant to 5 U.S.C. § 3109 and serve as Special Government Employees (SGE) as defined in 18 U.S.C. § 202(a) and must complete New Entrant U.S. Office of Government Ethics (OGE) Form 450 financial disclosure reports and ethics training annually.
+Members may be required to sign a non-disclosure agreement (NDA).
 Members may also be required to obtain a security clearance.

 The terms of SGE members shall be two years, renewable up to three times, except that a member may continue to serve until a successor is appointed.
 SGE appointments are personal to the member and cannot be transferred to another individual or other employees of the member's organization of employment.
 Members of the CSRB may not receive pay or benefits from the United States Government by reason of their service on the CSRB.
-In the event the CSRB terminates, all appointments to the Board shall terminate.
+In the event the CSRB terminates, all appointments to the board shall terminate.